Underarm sweat stains can be difficult to remove. This is a guide about removing underarm sweat stains from clothing.

 I am looking for tips for removing perspiration stains from white t-shirts.

 My husband's shirts are pretty white, but the underarms are not.
 These are not new shirts, but are in good condition.
 They are a poly cotton blend.
-I usually use ammonia in the laundry so the fabric does not get destroyed.
-And not at the same time, occasionally bleach.

 My husband gets sweat stains on the armpits of his shirts.
 I have tried different detergents, soaking the shirts with many different "solutions" with no fix.